This example uses machine learning to develop a classification method to detect tree wilt (Japanese oak wilt and Japanese pine wilt).

 The number of inputs is 5, and the number of outputs is 1.
 Therefore, our neural network will comprise 5 scaling neurons and one probabilistic neuron.
 We will assume three hidden neurons in the perceptron layer as a first guess.

-The binary probabilistic method will be set for this case since we have a binary classification model here.
-Nevertheless, choosing the continuous probabilistic method would also be correct.
+The binary probabilistic method will be applied in this case, as we have a binary classification model.
+Nevertheless, choosing the continuous probabilistic method would also be a correct approach.

 The following picture shows a graph of the neural network for this example.